dbos-inc/dbos-docs/docs/api-reference/decorators.md

 }
 ```

-The first argument to an Operon workflow function must be a [`WorkflowContext`](contexts.md#workflowcontext).
+The first argument to a workflow function must be a [`WorkflowContext`](contexts.md#workflowcontext).
 This context can be used to invoke transactions and communicators, send and receive messages, and get other contextual information such as the authenticated user.

 #### `@Transaction`
-Registers a function as an Operon transaction.
+Registers a function as a DBOS transaction.

 The first argument of the decorated function must be a [`TransactionContext`](contexts.md#transactioncontext), which provides access to the database transaction.